José José, legendary Mexican singer, dies at 71 after battle with cancer

 In an official statement, the government said José Rómulo Sosa Ortiz "became one of the most beloved voices in Mexico.
 RIP."

-The iconic singer in March 2017 announced he had been diagnosed with pancreatic cancer, according to CNN.
+The iconic singer in March 2017 announced he had been diagnosed with pancreatic cancer and underwent chemotherapy, according to CNN.

 José José - El Triste 1970 #DiaDeLaMusica 🎶 pic.twitter.com/KJydRnlmVx— José José (@JoseJoseOficial) June 21, 2016

-"Thank you for your support and for your prayers," the singer said to his fans on Twitter in June.
+"Thank you for your support and for your prayers," José José said to his fans on Twitter in June.
 "I am very well, thanks be to God.
 I'm continuing with my therapies to move forward so that we will see each other soon, thanks for everything, a hug and a thousand blessings to all."

 DEVELOPING: More details will be added to this report as they become available.